 Signed numbers with dfdl:binaryNumberRep 'packed' are parsed using a nibble to indicate the sign.
 The unsigned nibble is treated as positive.
 On unparsing the sign nibble is written according to dfdl:binaryPackedSignCodes.
 The unsigned nibble is never written.

 Signed numbers with dfdl:binaryNumberRep 'bcd' are always positive.
-On unparsing it is a processing error if the Infoset data is negative.
+On unparsing it is a Processing Error if the Infoset data is negative.

 Signed numbers with dfdl:binaryNumberRep 'ibm4690Packed' are parsed using the sign nibble to identify negative values.
 There is no sign nibble for positive values.
 On unparsing the nibble 0xD is written for negative values.

 Unsigned numbers with dfdl:binaryNumberRep 'packed' are parsed if the nibble is positive or unsigned.
-It is a processing error if the data is negative.
+It is a Processing Error if the data is negative.
 On unparsing the unsigned nibble is used.

 Unsigned numbers with dfdl:binaryNumberRep 'bcd' are readily parsed as BCD data is always positive.

 Unsigned numbers with dfdl:binaryNumberRep 'ibm4690Packed' are parsed if there is no sign nibble of 0xD to identify a negative value.
-It is a processing error if the data is negative.
+It is a Processing Error if the data is negative.
 On unparsing no sign nibble is written.

 Properties Specific to Float/Double with Binary Representation